 The national total currently stands at 2,636,538 diagnosed cases with at least 127,425 deaths.

 The cases include people from all 50 U.S. states, Washington, D.C., and other U.S. territories as well as repatriated citizens.

 By May 20, all states had begun lifting stay-at-home orders and other restrictions put in place to curb the spread of the novel coronavirus.
 The day-to-day increase in cases then hovered around 20,000 for a couple of weeks before shooting back up to over 30,000 and then crossing 40,000 last week.

-Nearly half of all 50 states have seen a rise in infections in recent weeks, with some — including Arizona, California and Florida — reporting daily records.
+Nearly half of all 50 states have seen a rise in infections in recent weeks, with some — such as Florida, South Carolina and Georgia — reporting daily records.

 Copyright © 2020, ABC Audio.
 All rights reserved.